 25 Haziran 2009

+Eurasia is now the premier competition ground for all major international actors vying for power, influence and resources.
+The importance and the meaning of the magnitudes of broader Eurasia, which for the purpose of this article refers to Asia, Europe plus the Middle East put together, need no elaboration.
+Most of the world’s population, wealth and energy resources are there.
 Russia and China are contenders for super-power status.
 In addition to France, Germany and the United Kingdom, other states such as India, Iran, Pakistan and Turkey have joined the competition for spheres of influence.
 Issues of security, economy and energy beset the region.
 There are ongoing conflicts, so-called frozen conflicts and potential conflicts.
 Zbigniew Brzezinski wrote in 1997, "Eurasia is the world's axial super continent.
 A power that dominated Eurasia would exercise decisive influence over two of the world's three most economically productive regions, Western Europe and East Asia."
 Clearly, the stakes are high, making future balances and power relationships in the region of critical importance for the overall stability and prosperity of the entire globe.

 It is therefore important to explore the subject of whether and how Turkey and the United States can join their assets toward common ends in this vast region.
 This would also enable us to understand the meaning of U.S. President Barrack Obama’s concept of the "model partnership" he used in describing his country’s relationship with Turkey.